Quramy/vim-js-pretty-template/README.md

 # vim-js-pretty-template

-A Vim plgin to apply other filetype's syntax to JavaScript [Template Strings](http://tc39wiki.calculist.org/es6/template-strings/).

-This plugin highlights ES6 Template Strings with other filetype's syntax rule which you want.
+A Vim plgin to highlight JavaScript's [Template Strings](http://tc39wiki.calculist.org/es6/template-strings/) contents in other FileType syntax rule which you want.

 ```js
 var template = `